loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

  }
 ```

-This instantiates a new `Client`, gets the Loom address, initializes a web3 instance and our contracts.
-Then it calls `_filterEvents` so the balances get automatically updated.
-Finally, it reads the initial balance and updates the status to `waiting` for a transaction.
+This sets the current network to `extdev`, instantiates a new `Client`, gets the Loom address, initializes a web3 instance and our contracts.
+Then, it calls `_filterEvents` so the balances get automatically updated.
+Lastly, it reads the initial balance and updates the status to `waiting`.

- - To withdraw some BEP2 tokens we must first approve the transfer gateway to take them, then we wait a bit and check if the `allowance` gets updated.
-If so, we go ahead and call `withdrawTokenAsync`, the function that actually withdraw the tokens:
+ - To withdraw BEP2 tokens we must first approve the transfer gateway to take them, then we wait a bit and check if the `allowance` gets updated.
+If so, we go ahead and call `withdrawTokenAsync` (that is the function that actually withdraw the tokens):

 ```js
  async withdrawBEP2 (binanceAddress, amountToWithdraw) {